 Are you receiving frightening phone calls and letters from collection agencies?
 Are your wages being garnished?
 Have creditors threatened to seize your property?
-If this sounds familiar, then you should strongly consider reaching out to a bankruptcy attorney for help.
+If this sounds familiar, then we recommend that you consider reaching out to a bankruptcy attorney for help.

 Creditors could attempt to seize your assets if you have fallen behind on payments.
-For instance, creditors may target your paycheck by securing a judgment to garnish your wages.
+For example, creditors may target your paycheck by securing a judgment to garnish your wages.

 How can bankruptcy help?
-When you file for bankruptcy, an automatic stay is issued that will prevent most creditors from seizing your assets.
-You may be able to save your home, vehicle and other assets by filing for bankruptcy.
-We encourage you to read our pages on bankruptcy exemptions and Chapter 13 bankruptcy to learn more about this topic.
+When you file for bankruptcy, an automatic stay is issued.
+An automatic stay will prevent most creditors from seizing your assets.
+You may be able to save your wages, home, vehicle and other assets by filing for bankruptcy.
+Read our pages on bankruptcy exemptions and Chapter 13 bankruptcy to learn more about this topic.

-After your case has concluded, you can begin rebuilding your finances with a fresh start.
-Many of our clients are surprised by how quickly they can improve their credit scores after bankruptcy by making payments on time and showing financial stability.
+After your case has begun, you can begin rebuilding your finances with a fresh start.
+On-time payments and showing financial stability can help you improve your credit scores after bankruptcy.

 Are you a business owner?
-Chapter 11 bankruptcy could help your business maintain control of operations while eliminating cumbersome debts.
+Chapter 11 bankruptcy could help you maintain control of operations while eliminating debts.
 However, your business could face major consequences if it waits to file.
 Much like in a consumer bankruptcy, creditors may attempt to collect on their debts by going after your business assets.
-An automatic stay can help prevent this scenario from unfolding.
+An automatic stay can help prevent this situation.

-At The Sader Law Firm, we tell our clients that bankruptcy is for people who have something they want to protect.
-If you want to learn how bankruptcy can help resolve your financial situation, then we encourage you to call us at (816) 281-6349.
+At Sader Law Firm, we tell our clients that bankruptcy is for people who have something they want to protect.
+If you want to learn about the benefits of bankruptcy, we encourage you to call us at (816) 281-6349.
+Our phone consultations are free.
+We will be honest about whether bankruptcy can help you protect your financial future and assets.
 You can also use our online case review form to set up an appointment.